escolmebartlebooth/CarND-Semantic-Segmentation/README.md

 #### Adapting this approach and applying it to the cityscapes dataset

 The final optional task was to adapt the model to work on the cityscapes dataset.
-This...
+This was not attempted due to time constraints.
+To complete this task i think i would have had to:

+* adjust the base model to allow for the full number of classes (11?) on the dataset
+* balanced the training data so that each class was represented a relatively even number of times across the input images (this would be achieved by using similar augmentation techniques as discussed above)
+* a different approach to ground truth processing would have been needed as the ground truth was not binary
+* a much larger processing capacity would have been required as the model parameters would have increased due to the increase in classes

 #### Modes of operation